Drozerah/ESLint-Standard-in-Webpack-4/README.md

 - more about [Ignoring Files and Directories](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories)

-In addition we configure the `.eslintignore` file
+In addition we configure the `.eslintignore` file:

 ````
 # /node_modules/* and /bower_components/* in the project root are ignored by default